LamininSolutions/mfsql-connector/source/tables/tbMFUserAccount.rst

 The table include only user accounts that is related to the specific vault.

+The vaultroles column show three different types of roles
+#.
+Full control of vault
+#.
+Default roles when no special roles are select
+#.
+Various roles when any special roles are selected.
+This column does not show the individual special roles of the user

 Use spMFSynchronizeSpecificMetadata to update the login account or user account tables after making changes in M-Files.